satoshinakamoto007/wallets/docs/recoverable_wallet.md

 ### Clawback Demonstration
-- Open three terminal windows and run `$ recoverable_wallet` Terminal 1 will run a wallet with some funds in it.
+- Open three terminal windows and run `$ recoverable_wallet` Accept the default parameters.
+Terminal 1 will run a wallet with some funds in it.
 Terminal 2 will run the wallet of the attacker attempting to steal the funds from the wallet in Terminal 1 using the recovery string.
 Terminal 3 will just be used to farm blocks to move time forward.

 - **Terminal 1**
     - Type 4 to add funds to this wallet